Nerwyn/android-tv-card/README.md

 ## **Notice**

-This card uses `media_player.play_media` to send keys to the TV.
+This card uses `remote.send_command` to send keys to the TV.

-This is the way [ollo69's SamsungTV Smart Component](https://github.com/ollo69/ha-samsungtv-smart) (which i based this card on) works, but don't worry: if your TV is from another brand or simply the TV integration does not use `media_player.play_media` for sending keys, you can still use this card by setting [custom buttons](#custom-buttons) with services to send keys to your TV (or do whatever you want) in your way (just like the original [tv-card](https://github.com/marrobHD/tv-card)).
+Further information on possible commands can be found on the [Home Assistant Android TV page](https://www.home-assistant.io/integrations/androidtv_remote/).
+If your TV is from another brand or simply the TV integration does not use `remote.send_command` for sending keys, you can still use this card by setting [custom buttons](#custom-buttons) with services to send keys to your TV (or do whatever you want) in your way (just like the original [tv-card](https://github.com/marrobHD/tv-card)).

 ## Custom buttons